 - Seven Stars Gores Lane Bottlesford SN9 6LW ku.oc.nnisratsneveseht@ofni(01672) 851325

 - Broad Hinton

 Brick building painted in Arkell's creamy house style.
 Large open-plan bar with separate dining area.
 Reputation for good food.
-Meals are served every day they are open, carvery on Sunday.
+Meals are served every day they are open with promotional evenings including Burgers on Wednesday, Fish & Chips on Thursday and Pies on Friday.
+There is also a carvery on Sunday.
 There is a large garden with wonderful views.
-Bikers welcome.

 - Crown Broad Hinton SN4 9PA ku.oc.notnihdaorbtanworceht@seiriuqne(01793) 731302

 - Broad Town